openwdl/wdl/versions/1.1/SPEC.md

 }
 ```

-🗑 It is also possible to assign an `Object` or `Map[String, X]` value to a struct declaration.
-In the either case, the object/map must not have any members that are not declared for the struct, the value of each object/map member must be coercible to the declared type of the struct member, and the object/map must at least contain values for all of the struct's non-optional members.
-Note that the ability to assign non-struct values to struct declarations is deprecated and will be removed in WDL 2.0.
+🗑 It is also possible to assign an `Object` or `Map[String, X]` value to a `Struct` declaration.
+In the either case:
+* The `Object`/`Map` must not have any members that are not declared for the struct.
+* The value of each object/map member must be coercible to the declared type of the struct member.
+* The `Object`/`Map` must at least contain values for all of the struct's non-optional members.

+Note that the ability to assign non-`Struct` values to `Struct` declarations is deprecated and will be removed in WDL 2.0.

 ### Struct Namespacing

-Although a struct is a top-level element, it is not considered a member of the WDL document's namespace the way that other top-level elements (tasks and workflows) are.
-Instead, when a WDL document is imported all of its structs are added to a global struct namespace.
+Although a `struct` is a top-level element, it is not considered a member of the WDL document's namespace the way that other top-level elements (`task`s and `workflow`s) are.
+Instead, when a WDL document is imported all of its `structs` are added to a global struct namespace.
 This enables structs to be used by their name alone, without the need for any any `namespace.` prefix.

 `structs.wdl`
 ```wdl